Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Introduction

-A substantial body of work has emphasized that cross-probe tensions---including the well-known $H_0$ discrepancy between CMB and distance-ladder measurements, as well as inconsistencies between BAO and SNe---or hidden systematics can mimic DDE signatures~\cite{Smith:2022hwi,Poulin:2023lkg,Efstathiou:2024xcq,Colgain:2024mtg,CosmoVerseNetwork:2025alb,Lee:2025kbn}.
-Notably, DES supernova analyses have shown that low-redshift calibration systematics or anchor choices can bias $\Omega_{m0}$ and induce apparent DDE-like behavior~\cite{DES:2024fdw} when analyzed using the Chevallier–Polarski–Linder (CPL) parametrization~\cite{Chevallier:2000qy,Linder:2002et}.
+A substantial body of work has emphasized that cross-probe tensions---including the well-known $H_0$ discrepancy between CMB and distance-ladder measurements, as well as inconsistencies between BAO and SNe---or hidden systematics can mimic DDE-like signatures~\cite{Raveri:2018wln,Smith:2022hwi,Colgain:2022nlb,Poulin:2023lkg,Efstathiou:2024xcq,Colgain:2024mtg,CosmoVerseNetwork:2025alb,Lee:2025kbn}.
+Notably, DES supernova analyses have shown that low-redshift calibration systematics or anchor choices can bias $\Omega_{m0}$ and induce apparent DDE-like behavior~\cite{DES:2024fdw} when analyzed using the Chevallier--Polarski--Linder (CPL) parametrization~\cite{Chevallier:2000qy,Linder:2002et}.
 This issue has been sharpened by studies demonstrating that the DESI DR1/DR2 claims for evolving DE may be significantly biased by low-redshift SNe systematics~\cite{Huang:2025som}.
 A recent Bayesian analysis further found that much of the reported preference for $\oo\wa$CDM arises not from true sensitivity to DE evolution, but from the ability of $(\oo,\,\wa)$ to absorb the $\sim3\sigma$ tension between DESI DR2 BAO and DES-Y5 SNe within the $\Lambda$CDM framework~\cite{Notari:2024zmi}.

-A complementary pedagogic CPL null test~\cite{Lee:2025grb} reinforced this point by constructing fully self-consistent DESI-like BAO, Planck-like CMB, and Pantheon$+$-like SNe mocks from a single fiducial $\Lambda$CDM cosmology.
-Even in the complete absence of injected tensions, these probes exhibit distinct degeneracy geometries in the $(\oo,\wa)$ plane~\cite{Clarkson:2010uz,Handley:2019wlz}.
-When analyzed individually, the probe-dependent ridge structures can induce mild shifts that visually resemble DDE-like trends while remaining fully compatible with the underlying $\Lambda$CDM cosmology, similar to patterns observed in real data.
-Only the full BAO+CMB+SNe combination correctly recovers the fiducial parameters, demonstrating the necessity of multi-probe coherence for robust DE inference~\cite{Heavens:2017hkr,DiValentino:2021izs}.
+A complementary pedagogic CPL null test~\cite{Lee:2025grb} supported this point by constructing self-consistent DESI-like BAO, Planck-like CMB, and Pantheon$+$-like SNe mocks from a single fiducial $\Lambda$CDM cosmology.
+Even in the absence of injected tensions, these probes exhibit distinct degeneracy geometries in the $(\oo,\wa)$ plane~\cite{Clarkson:2010uz,Handley:2019wlz}.
+When analyzed individually, the probe-dependent ridge structures can induce mild shifts that resemble DDE-like trends while remaining compatible with the underlying $\Lambda$CDM cosmology, similar to patterns seen in real data.
+Only the full BAO+CMB+SNe combination recovers the fiducial parameters, highlighting the importance of multi-probe coherence for DE inference~\cite{Heavens:2017hkr,DiValentino:2021izs}.